Pulling on a carbon nanotube¶

 The objective of this tutorial is to impose the deformation of a carbon nanotube (CNT) using LAMMPS.

 In this tutorial, a small carbon nanotube (CNT) is simulated within an empty box using LAMMPS.
-An external forcing is imposed on the CNT, and its deformation is measured with time.
+An external force is imposed on the CNT, and its deformation is measured over time.

-The difference between classical and reactive force fields is illustrated through this tutorial.
-With a classical force field, the bonds between atoms are unbreakable.
-With the reactive force field (named AIREBO [18]), the breaking of the chemical bonds is possible when the imposed deformation is strong enough.
+To illustrate the difference between classical and reactive force fields, this tutorial is divided into two parts.
+Within the first part, a classical force field is used and the bonds between the atoms of the CNT are unbreakable.
+Within the second part, a reactive force field (named AIREBO [18]) is used, allowing for the breaking of chemical bonds when the CNT undergoes strong deformation.

 If you are completely new to LAMMPS, I recommend that you follow this tutorial on a simple Lennard-Jones fluid first.